FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ## /

 The root URL provides a (human-readable only) list of the entry-points for human exploration.

+## <a name="getsearch"> /searches/new

+For humans, opens a Web page where keywords can be input.
+When called with Accept: application/json, returns a JSON Schema describing the search interface, as well as a URL to POST the search parameters to (in the Location header)

 ## <a name="getmetricstemplate"> /metrics/new